The Catholic Courier's Mission

-Now in its 130th year, the Catholic Courier reaches nearly 200,000 readers in the Roman Catholic Diocese of Rochester, New York, through a range of printed and digital publications.
+Now in its 132nd year, the Catholic Courier reaches approximately 200,000 readers in the Roman Catholic Diocese of Rochester, New York, through a range of printed and digital publications.

-With print circulation of nearly 100,000 area households, the Courier may well be the largest paid-circulation print publication in the Greater Rochester area.
-It is the winner of hundreds of state and national awards for journalistic excellence.
+With print circulation of 92,600 area households, the Courier may well be the largest paid-circulation, print publication in the Greater Rochester area.
+Publisher also of this extensive website and three weekly e-newsletters, the Courier is the winner of hundreds of state and national awards for journalistic excellence.